Thursday, December 23, 2021

 Chloë Valérie O'Loughlin-Bäcker runs the "Deacon Brodie" (Scottish Pub & Largest Whisky Collection) at Saint-Louis du Ha!Ha!, a town in Québec Canada.
 Her car is a Jaguar X and runs a max. of > 200 km/h.
 Isn't this amazingly fast?

-One of my most funny treasures is the Canadian town St. Louis du Ha!
+One of my personal treasures is the Canadian town St. Louis du Ha!
 Ha!
 This is the weirdest town-name I've ever heard of, because it has two exclamation marks.
 Okay, the likelihood of such a city ever being entered by our customers is close to zero.
 Canadian citizens living near the area of Quebec probably disagree.
 Testing and test input is a question of context.
 Westward Ho! is a town in the UK which also houses an exclamation mark.

 Null, True, All, Test and other funny bugs related to people's names

 Besides the recommendation of using special characters, it is also worth to sneak a peek at reported stories related to people's names like Jennifer Null and Rachel True.
 Their names were processed and misinterpreted as NULL [BBC16] or - in the case of Rachel - a boolean value [9TO5] causing a problem using her iCloud account.
-I've not experienced either of the two cases myself in any of my tests but we found a similar issue where submitting the search term "Alli" returned documents titled "Alligator" and "Allister".
+I have not experienced either of the two cases myself in any of my tests but we found a similar issue where submitting the search term "Alli" returned documents titled "Alligator" and "Allister".
 All fine, but submitting "All" ended in an exception.

 Stephen O, a Korean native living in the US had been hassled by credit card companies, because his last name was too short.
 When he applied the workaround by adding an extra "O" to end up with "OO", it didn't take long until he had a meeting with the government because he provided false information [NYT91].